- 1) What is Carleton Model NATO?

 - 3) Where does Carleton MNATO take place?

 Carleton MNATO takes place in Ottawa at various venues.
-MNATO 2023 took place at the Ottawa Marriott (100 Kent Street).
-Our conference venues have included: Committee Rooms of the Parliament of Canada, Carleton University, the Canadian War Museum, the Fairmont Chateau Laurier, and the Lord Elgin Hotel.
+MNATO 2023 took place at the Ottawa Marriott in downtown Ottawa.
+In the past our conference venues have included: Committee Rooms of the Parliament of Canada, Carleton University, the Canadian War Museum, the Fairmont Chateau Laurier, and the Lord Elgin Hotel.

 - 4) Why should I attend Carleton MNATO?

 Carleton MNATO offers a unique and unparalleled experience to develop a greater understanding of critical global security problems facing Canada and the North Atlantic alliance.
-It also benefits Carleton’s ‘capital advantage,’ offering delegates opportunities to connect with professionals in Ottawa’s policy and diplomatic communities.
-Delegates are given a unique opportunity to attend briefings at embassies and High Commissions or government departments.
-Delegates are also hosted at two separate receptions, one following opening ceremonies and another on the second day of the conference, featuring keynote addresses from leading international affairs and military professionals.
+It also offers delegates opportunities to connect with professionals in Ottawa’s policy and diplomatic communities.
+Delegates are given a unique opportunity to attend briefings at embassies and High Commissions and Canadian government departments.
+Delegates are also hosted at receptions, including the kick-off reception following opening ceremonies, featuring keynote addresses from leading international affairs and military professionals.

 - 6) How do I register?

 Delegations register online via our registration page.
 Payment is expected at the time of registration via credit card.
 Alternative forms of payment can be arranged with conference organizers.
 Registration is not guaranteed unless payment is made.
 Country assignments are made on a first-come, first-served basis.

 While individual students may attend, Carleton MNATO is best experienced as part of a team delegation.
-We encourage participants to register as part of a Delegation (between 2-30 people).
-This allows the MNATO team to assign delegations the same country: one student on each committee.
+We encourage participants to register as part of a single university delegation (between 2-30 people).
+This allows MNATO organizers to assign delegations the same country: one student on each committee.
 For example, if four delegates register together and are assigned to represent Canada, each delegate will represent Canada on each committee.
-Please contact your university’s Model UN or Model NATO team to find out if they are attending.
+Please contact your university’s Model NATO or Model UN team to find out if they are attending.
 Alternately, you may register as a university team with a group of students at your school who are not affiliated with a Model UN or Model NATO team.